Poikilos/Audiere/README.md

 see doc/tutorial.txt

 ## Compiling
-see also doc/release-howto.txt
+* see also doc/release-howto.txt

-If you don't have libdumb (as expected):
+* If you don't have libdumb (as expected):
 `scons use_dumb=no`
+* there is a script called runme_before_automake you should use when appropriate to make sure license, changelog, and other files used by automake are intact and up-to-date with the latest information from doc folder and license file

 ## Changes
 see doc/changelog.txt